-So, it turns out that even cheerleaders are not immune.
+Even cheerleaders are not immune.
 A study published this month in the journal Pediatrics revealed that concussions were the most common cheerleading injury, outpacing ligament and muscle sprains and broken bones.

-In fact, studies have shown that females in high school and college actually suffer from higher concussion rates than males in similar sports.
+Studies have shown that females in high school and college actually suffer from higher concussion rates than males in similar sports.
 For instance, female softball players experience concussion at twice the rate of male baseball players, and female players suffer a higher rate of concussions than men in hockey, basketball, and soccer.

 Extrapolating from the study, Education Week observed that while stunts (53.2 percent), tumbling (20.5 percent), and pyramids (10.8) resulted in the majority of cheerleading injuries, cheerleaders were at more risk of suffering a concussion in practice (14 per 100,000 participants) than in competition (12 per 100,000), unlike any of the other 19 sports surveyed.

-Clearly team sports are beneficial for kids and even offer educational value, including teaching team participation and leadership skills, so few advise that kids avoid any athletic endeavors.
+Team sports are beneficial for kids and even offer educational value, including teaching team participation and leadership skills, so few advise that kids avoid any athletic endeavors.
 But parents, coaches, and kids should be aware of the risks and take steps to avoid such injuries.

 The Centers for Disease Control and Prevention (CDC), says that parents and coaches play vital roles in preventing brain injuries by enforcing rules, providing proper equipment, and reacting in timely and appropriate fashion whenever concussion symptoms are displayed.
 It also notes that helmets, child safety seats in cars, softer surfaces for playgrounds, and stair gates for toddlers are all useful in preventing concussions and other injuries in young children.